 With so many wonderful ingredients already packed into these taco bowls, you certainly don't need a sauce.
 But if you feel like trying different flavor combinations, or replacing the cheese, salsa, or avocado with a sauce, who could blame you?

-These sauces and dressings are pair perfectly with taco-inspired flavors:
+These sauces and dressings pair perfectly with taco-inspired flavors:

 Absolutely!
 Store the cooked components (rice, beans, sautéed veggies, and meat) separately or together in the refrigerator for up to 5 days.
 When you're ready to eat, simply reheat those ingredients, then add salsa, olives, tomatoes, cilantro, cheese, and avocado.

-It can be.
+Yes, it certainly can be.
 Choose a gluten-free protein such as tofu, tempeh (make sure it doesn't include grains), lentils, or extra beans.
-And use tamari instead of soy sauce to season.
+And use tamari instead of soy sauce for seasoning.

 Definitely!
 If needed, use a splash of broth or water during sautéing, and be sure to use an oil-free salsa.